2014 Citi Open

 The 2014 Citi Open (known as such for sponsorship reasons) was a tennis tournament played on outdoor hard courts.
 It was the 46th edition (for the men) and the 4th edition (for the women) of the event known this year as the Citi Open, and was part of the ATP World Tour 500 series of the 2014 ATP World Tour, and of the WTA International tournaments of the 2014 WTA Tour.
 It took place at the William H.G.
 FitzGerald Tennis Center in Washington, D.C., United States, from July 26 to August 3, 2014.
+Milos Raonic and Svetlana Kuznetsova won the singles titles.